wschreyer/hepak-tools/README.md

 1. Download and install python for Windows.
 2. Download the python modules, HEPAK Excel Add-In, and HE3PAK library all into the same folder.
-3. Start a command line or PowerShell (shift+right-click in folder) and install pywin32 with `python -m pip pywin32`.
+3. Start a command line or PowerShell (shift+right-click in folder) and install pywin32 with `python -m pip install pywin32`.
+4. If you've downloaded 64bit Python install msl-loadlib with `python -m pip install msl-loadlib`.
-4. Run `python example.py` to execute the example script.
+5. Run `python example.py` to execute the example script.
 You may have to acknowledge the dialog showing HEPAK License information (Starting Excel with the Add-In already installed beforehand will suppress this dialog).
 Then the script will print a few calculated He4 and He3 properties and list some information about the data available in HEPAK.

 # Python scripts using the HEPAK modules